Thursday, September 19, 2024 by Shelley Hirst

 - Education and training: Although education and training is available in spades from vendors, far fewer offer channel partners insight into modern B2B buying behaviour and their approach to it.
 Investing in training sessions, workshops, and seminars can go a long way in equipping partners with the requisite knowledge to enable them to gain more from their efforts.

 - Shared resources: Recognising that partners might be less equipped for continual outreach, vendors can consider sharing marketing resources, services, tools, or even personnel to bridge this gap.
-This collaborative approach not only ensures consistent engagement but also strengthens the bond between vendors and partners.
+This collaborative approach ensures consistent engagement and strengthens the bond between vendors and partners.

 - Feedback loop: Establishing a robust feedback mechanism can help vendors understand the unique challenges faced by partners.
 This two-way communication can lead to innovative solutions tailored to the evolving market landscape.